 In this article:

-- How to register for the COVID-19 vaccine
+- How to register for your first COVID-19 vaccine

 - Walk-in vaccination clinics